datatrans/docs.pci-proxy.com/webservice.md

-# Extract credit cards from XML/SOAP calls
+# Extract credit cards from XML/SOAP/JSON calls

-Let us assume you receive or request messages including payment data (credit cards) via API from a partner (channel).
+Let us assume you receive or request messages including payment data \(credit cards\) via API from a partner \(channel\).

 `By placing PCI Proxy between you and the channel`, payment data is extracted and automatically stored in our secure vault.
-A reference number (token) is issued that substitutes the payment data in the request or response.
+A reference number \(token\) is issued that substitutes the payment data in the request or response.
 The message structure of the channel API always remains the same.

-*You are allowed to store the token in your system, as it is not PCI DSS relevant.*
+_You are allowed to store the token in your system, as it is not PCI DSS relevant._

 The token can be used later on to charge, forward or retrieve payment data.

 **All happens before sensitive payment data ever touch your server to reduce your PCI scope.**

 ---

 **Failure Security & Response Times**

-*We understand the challenges of high availability and low response times.
+_We understand the challenges of high availability and low response times.
 Multiple geo-redundant server layouts and blazing fast connections ensure response times are kept at a minimum.
-PCI Proxy is designed to add only a fractional overhead of 5 – 50 ms per conversion.*
+PCI Proxy is designed to add only a fractional overhead of 5 – 50 ms per conversion._

-*We also have SLAs ready for you.
-Please [get in touch](https://www.pci-proxy.com/#/signup) for more info.*
+_We also have SLAs ready for you.
+Please _[_get in touch_](https://www.pci-proxy.com/#/signup)_ for more info._

 ## How to start